 - Do they run better advertising campaigns?

-Gathering social media data is the first preparational step before you begin your research.
-You can either do it manually or use the in-built tool.
+Gathering social media data is the first preparation step before beginning your research.
+You can either do it manually or use the built-in tool.

 Followers: The number of followers shows you the popularity of a specific competitor on LinkedIn.
-This KPI can help you see how your brandâs performance compares with the competition.
-If the average number is higher than yours, it can help you understand what number you should strive for with your LinkedIn marketing efforts.
-If the average number of followers is lower, it can show you how much ahead you are from the competition and which one is catching up the fastest.
+This KPI can help you see how your brandâs performance compares to that of the competition.
+If the average number is greater than yours, it can help you understand what number you should strive for with your LinkedIn marketing efforts.
+If the average number of followers is lower than yours, it can show you how much you are ahead of the competition and which competitor is catching up the fastest.

-Reactions and comments for engagement rate: To help you understand the fraction of followers that interact with your competitorâs posts, you need to calculate the engagement rate.
-To do so, we suggest you take the 5 most recent posts of one of your competitors and use this formula to get the engagement rate for those posts.
+Reactions and comments for engagement rate: To help you understand the fraction of followers who interact with your competitorâs posts, you need to calculate the engagement rate.
+To do so, we suggest that you take the five most recent posts of one of your competitors and use this formula to get the engagement rate for those posts.

 Free LinkedIn benchmarking template

-Before starting the analysis, prepare the document where you will gather all the information.
-To help you save time, we created a Free LinkedIn Benchmarking Template.
-The Google Sheet file has all the necessary columns for the competitor analysis.
+Before starting an analysis, prepare the document where you will gather all the information.
+To help you save time, we created a free LinkedIn benchmarking template.
+The Google Sheet file has all the necessary columns for competitor analysis.
 You can copy it and adjust it to your needs.
-Here: https://sociality.io/blog/wp-content/uploads/2020/08/LinkedIn-Benchmarking-Free-Template.xlsx

 LinkedIn competitorsâ content analysis

 Now that you covered the basics, itâs time to dive into the marketing side of things.
-The first part is the results, and the second part is the approach that brought those results, so we suggest you first analyze competitors on LinkedIn who have favorable results.
+The first part is the results, and the second part is the approach that created those results, so we suggest that you first analyze competitors on LinkedIn that have favorable results.

 1. Content

-Related article: How to track and analyze competitorsâ social media content strategy?
+Related article: How to track and analyze your competitorsâ content strategies

 3. Responses